- Line 1

 Children’s Grand Park Station, Exit 1, approx. 10-min walk

-Children’s Grand Park is a nature-friendly park that features a wide range of programs and facilities perfect for family, couples, and friends.
-The park is especially popular in spring for cherry blossoms and fall for colorful leaves.
-The park is divided into different areas such as a zoo, botanic garden, and amusement park.
+Children’s Grand Park is a nature-friendly park that features a wide range of programs and facilities including a zoo, botanic garden, and amusement park that is perfect for families, couples, and friends.

 27Konkuk Univ.
 Station

 Konkuk Univ.
 Station, Exit 6, approx. 5-min walk

 Built using 200 shipping containers, Common Ground is a pop-up container shopping mall housing trendy clothing brands, eateries and more.
 After shopping inside the container mall, you can step outside to the large square at the center to take in the sunlight.
 Thanks to the mall’s effort in introducing a vast selection of retail stores and food businesses, visitors here have no time to be bored.
-The food trucks in the outdoor terrace and the square offer plenty of gastronomic delights.
+An outdoor terrace provides a space for rest with food trucks offering plenty of gastronomic delights.